 When considering a patriotic dessert for July 4th or any summer meal frankly, Strawberry Shortcake is a classic in most households.
 The strawberry is rivaled only by the tomato as the summer produce poster child, showcasing the highest sweetness when naturally ripened.
-Paired with light, flakey shortcake (not to be confused with shortbread or sponge cake cups sold in grocery stores), and a dollop of freshly whipped cream, and the season is deemed in full swing.
+Paired with light, flaky shortcake (not to be confused with shortbread or sponge cake cups sold in grocery stores), and a dollop of freshly whipped cream, and the season is deemed in full swing.
+This patriotic version is perfect for summer and Fourth of July, All American Berry Buttermilk Shortcake.

 Strawberry shortcake was first noted in the mid 1800’s in the U.S. coinciding with transcontinental railroad making strawberries available more readily, shipping them on ice from coast to coast.
 The shortcake is different than the shortcake cookie of Scottish descent.
 It is a scone-like sweet biscuit using shortening or butter providing it be flakier than its traditional sister sponge cake.